 10. Rinse thoroughly.

 When you’re done playing, take time to rinse salt, sand, and microscopic organisms from your dog’s coat.
-Also, be sure to dry your dog’s ears as moisture in the ear canal can cause ear infections.
+And be sure to dry your dog’s ears as moisture in the ear canal can cause ear infections.

 Pet Friendly Beach Getaways

 Now that you know how to keep your dog safe at the beach, it’s time to start planning your trip!
 Not all beaches are pet friendly, and some only allow dogs a during certain hours or at specific times of the year.
-Here are some of our favorite beaches where dogs are welcome all day, every day.
+Here are some of our favorite beaches where dogs are welcome all day, every day:

 Cannon Beach, Oregon